A Structural Account of Combinatory Completeness: Abstract

 \section{Abstract}

 We give a general notion of combinatory completeness with respect to a faithful cartesian club and use it systematically to obtain characterisations of a number of different kinds of applicative system.
-Each faithful cartesian club determines a notion of structured multicategory, with the different notions of structured multicategory obtained in this way giving different notions of polynomial over an applicative system, which in turn give different notions of combinatory completeness.
-We obtain the classical characterisation of combinatory algebras as combinatory complete applicative systems as a specific instance.
+Moreover, we characterise combinatory completeness of a given applicative system in terms of multicategory structure on its computable maps.

-\keywords{Category Theory \and Combinatory Logic \and Categorical Logic}
+\keywords{Category Theory, Combinatory Logic, Categorical Logic}